Fewer discounts help Children's Place

-BANGALORE Children's Place Retail Stores Inc (PLCE.O) posted a smaller-than-expected quarterly loss as smartly managed inventories reduced the need for discounts, prompting the retailer to raise the lower end of its full-year profit forecast.
+Aug 18 Children's Place Retail Stores Inc (PLCE.O) posted a smaller-than-expected quarterly loss as fewer discounts helped offset weakness in sales, and the retailer lifted the lower end of its yearly forecast.

-Children's Place, which competes with chains like Target Corp (TGT.N) and Gap Inc's (GPS.N) Old Navy, caters to households with a median annual dual income of about $70,000.
-These shoppers are still under pressure and looking for bargains.

 Children's Place, which sells clothes for kids, posted a loss of $9.8 million, or 38 cents a share, compared with $8.2 million, or 30 cents a share last year.